Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 Coriander (Cilantro) Is More Than Just An Aromatic Herb

-Because of the increasing antibiotic resistance, Phytomedicine is for years interested in Coriander as a natural antiseptic.
+Because of the increasing antibiotic resistance, Phytomedicine has been interested in Coriander for years as a natural antiseptic.

 The essential oil of the coriander seed is considered a strong germ fighter.
-The ingredient linalool antimicrobial is a bacteria and fungi enemy.
+The ingredient linalool is an antimicrobial that fights bacteria and fungi.

-Scientists at the University of Beira Interior Portuguese have tested coriander oil against twelve bacterial strains, including Escherichia coli and Salmonella, responsible repeatedly for food poisoning.
+Scientists at the University of Beira Interior, Portugal, have tested coriander oil against twelve bacterial strains, including Escherichia coli and Salmonella, which are repeatedly responsible for food poisoning.

-The tests showed that even a solution of only 1.6 percent of coriander oil kills almost all bacteria, or at least could restrict their multiplication significantly.
+The tests showed that even a solution of only 1.6 percent coriander oil kills almost all bacteria, or at least significantly restricts their multiplication.
 These findings underscore the value of Coriander as a preventive food and its potential as a natural food additive.
-For medicinal purposes, Coriander comes even as a natural antibiotic into consideration.
+For medicinal purposes, coriander is considered a natural antibiotic.

 Cilantro is a natural antibiotic.